-111. (Figure: Bread and Honey) In the graph, a move from point f to point g b. is impossible with the resources that are available.
+111. (Figure: Bread and Honey) In the graph, a move from point f to point g

-c. is a move from an inefficient point to one that fully utilizes all the available resources.

-d. reflects a positive opportunity cost tradeoff.
+- a. is a move from full employment to less than full employment. - b. is impossible with the resources that are available. - c. is a move from an inefficient point to one that fully utilizes all the available resources. - d. reflects a positive opportunity cost tradeoff.